-In 2017, hospitals spent more than $23.4 billion to serve communities.
+In 2019, hospitals spent more than $23.4 billion to serve communities, according to the latest Georgia Hospital Association report.
 These expenditures generated an estimated $54.7 billion in state and local economic activity, which translates to $2.34 for every $1 of hospital expenditures.
 The single largest expenditures are wages and salaries for hospital employees.
 In fact, hospitals are a major source of jobs in their communities.
 In 2017, hospitals directly provided more than 150,000 full-time jobs.
 When an employment multiplier is applied to this number, it indicates that hospitals supported an additional 370,000 full-time jobs in the state.
 The employment multiplier considers the “ripple effect” of direct hospital expenditures on the economy, such as medical supplies; durable medical equipment and pharmaceuticals; and retail establishments that depend on the hospital and its employees for business.
-When the directly and indirectly supported jobs are combined, over 520,000 jobs can be attributed to the presence of hospitals.
+When the direct and indirectly supported jobs are combined, over 520,000 jobs can be attributed to the presence of hospitals.
 This reflects 11.98 percent of all jobs in Georgia.

 The GHA Economic Impact Report also measures hospitals’ direct economic contributions to Georgia’s working families.
 Using a household earnings multiplier, the report determined that hospitals generate more than $22.2 billion in household earnings in the state.
 The household earnings multiplier measures the increased economic contributions from individuals employed directly or indirectly by hospitals through daily living expenditures.